HQ339/MentalHealthData/README.md

 - [Add a file '解释.txt']

+- [For some file, move 'China' to first row]

 ## License

 This repository is licensed under the Apache 2.0 License.
 See the [LICENSE](./LICENSE) file for more information.